 Several days ago, I wrote my story about using ProtonVPN 7-days trial for their Plus plan.
-As you may have read it, it was not a smooth sailing though their support is very responsive to direct me solving the problem.
+As you may have read it, it was not smooth sailing through their support is very responsive to direct me solving the problem.
 So, here’s my experience with ProtonVPN Free plan.
 Not a bad one but it’s not very good either.

 At that time, I decide to subscribe to their Plus or Basic plan once the trial ended.
 But I’m also curious about their Free plan, which said to be slow on their pricing page.

-Once the trial period ended, my account was switched automatically to the free tier plan.
+Once the trial period ended, my account switched automatically to the free tier plan.
 This makes sense.
-Then, I decide to use their free tier plan for a while till today.
+Then, I decide to use their free tier plan for a while until today.

 Is it slow compared to the Plus plan I had on free trial period?
 Not really.
 Honestly, I don’t experience any significant downgrade in terms of speed.